-This equation can then be used to specify the dynamics of the wavefunction on the triggeredcollapse interpretation associated with any given m-property.
-Note that in this dynamics there is no mention of continuous measurement, or of measurement at all (that step-ladder has been kicked away).
+While the mathematical details of j (and g) require more work, we believe that (6) offers a useful starting point for further development.
+For example, this equation can be used to specify the dynamics of the wavefunction on the triggered-collapse interpretation associated with any given m-property.
+Note that in this dynamics there is no mention of measurement at all (that step-ladder has been kicked away).

 We can illustrate this dynamics by choosing a particularly simple m-property.
-We can suppose that m-particles are a rare sort of fundamental particle whose position is constrained to be always determinate.
-This yields a triggered-collapse interpretation for the m-property defined as follows: m(x) = 0 if x is not an m-particle, and m(x) = pos(x) if x is an m-particle.
+We can suppose that \m-particles\ are a rare sort of fundamental particle whose position is constrained to be always determinate.
+This yields a triggered-collapse interpretation for the m-property defined as follows: particles whose position wave-functions are Gaussians, such that amplitude is bunched in a small region, will be stable: probability for collapse will be extremely low.
+That's because variance among superposition components is extremely low: almost all amplitude is distributed among position eigenstates that correspond to points in a small region.
+On the other hand, if the particle is in a superposition of multiple Gaussians, where the Gaussians are far apart, the state is unstable, and probability for collapse is high.

 Though perhaps fanciful, this is a perfectly coherent dynamics to postulate.
 Furthermore, under certain assumptions, the hypothesis is not too far away from predicting the results to date of quantum measurement.
-We need only suppose that m-particles are just rare enough (say, one in every 108 particles is an m-particle) that (i) no quantum-mechanical experiments have been performed on isolated systems containing m-particles and (ii) m-particles are always present in our measuring devices (or in human perceptual processes), then this hypothesis might have a chance of reproducing the results to date of quantum measurements.
+We need only suppose that m-particles are just rare enough (say, one in every 10^8 particles is an m-particle) that (i) no quantum-mechanical experiments have been performed on isolated systems containing m-particles and (ii) m-particles are always present in our measuring devices (or in human perceptual processes), then this hypothesis might have a chance of reproducing the results to date of quantum measurements.

 We are not offering the m-particle hypothesis as a serious hypothesis.
 There is not much positive reason to believe in a special sort of particle satisfying (i) and (ii).
 If there were one, we could quickly attempt to falsify the hypothesis by performing a double-slit experiment in which the particle is fired through the slits.
 If typical interference effects result, this would indicate a superposed position for the particle and rule out the hypothesis above.
-Another worry is that collapse onto a precise value of position leads to serious violations of conservation of energy (on which more later).

 Still, the m-particle hypothesis illustrates the way that triggered-collapse interpretations work.
 And the model generalizes to a wide variety of other potential m-properties.

-In principle there is a triggered-collapse interpretation of quantum mechanics for any mproperty at all.
+In principle there is a triggered-collapse interpretation of quantum mechanics for any m-property at all.
 However, a wide variety of these interpretations will be ruled out by existing empirical data.
 As in the case above, two minimal empirical constraints come from (i) empirical data involving quantum effects such as interference effects, and (ii) the empirical fact that our measurements always have definite outcomes.
 For example, the first constraint rules out an interpretation on which the m-property is position: there are many experimental results, such as results of double-slit experiments, showing that wavefunctions are not always in an eigenstate of position.
 The second constraint appears to rule out an interpretation on which the m-property is the property of being a unicorn, or the property of being self-identical: on these interpretations, measurement devices and human perceptual processes would never collapse, and neither measurement nor perception would yield determinate results.